akauppi/GroundLevel-firebase-es/first/README.md

 ![](.images/first-1.png)
 ![](.images/first-2.png)

->Hint: On macOS, try Cmd (⌘)-double click on the URL in the terminal, to open it.
+>Hint: On macOS, press Cmd(⌘) and double click on the URL in the terminal, to open it.

 Did you reach the end?